FullScreenShenanigans/FullScreenPokemon/docs/PokemonCreation.md

 ## Pokemon Creation

 Pokemon creation in FullScreenPokemon consists of three different types, Unit Test Pokemon creation, Trainer Battle Pokemon creation, and Wild Pokemon Grass Encounter creation.
-The two main files that handle Pokemon creation are [`Equations`](../src/components/Equations.ts) and [`Utilities`](../src/components/Utilities.ts),both of which incorporate ['numberMaker'] (../node_modules/numbermakr/lib) for random generation of numbers.
+The two main files that handle Pokemon creation are [`Equations`](../src/components/Equations.ts) and [`Utilities`](../src/components/Utilities.ts),both of which incorporate ['numberMaker'](../node_modules/numbermakr/lib) for random generation of numbers.
-`Equations` includes functions for choosing random wild Pokemon and for creating the actual Pokemon object. `Utilities` facilitates the creating of a wild Pokemon by preparing parameters than calling `Equations` creation of the Pokemon object.
+[`Equations`](../src/components/Equations.ts) includes functions for choosing random wild Pokemon and for creating the actual Pokemon object. [`Utilities`](../src/components/Utilities.ts) facilitates the creating of a wild Pokemon by preparing parameters than calling [`Equations`](../src/components/Equations.ts) creation of the Pokemon object.

 A newly created Pokemon has members of types:
 * experience: number